Can You Bake Cookies On Wax Paper? – Cookie How-To Tips

 The wax papers found in your homes serve lots of purposes in your kitchen.
 You use them for wrapping and storing food items, and also to cover open plates or bowls of food to prevent splattering in a microwave.
 They are also great for rolling out cookie dough and many other kitchen tasks.
 They are also good at wrapping sandwiches.
 But, can you bake cookies on wax paper?

 A wax paper is a tissue paper that's been coated with paraffin on both sides.
 This coating makes it nonstick, resistant to grease, waterproof and resistant to moisture, and an all-around very useful type of paper in your kitchen.
-But unlike a parchment paper, it is not heat-resistant and, therefore, should not be used in the oven, as the wax could melt.
+But unlike a parchment paper, it is not heat-resistant and, therefore, wax paper in oven is not possible, as the wax could melt.

 On the other hand, a parchment paper safer to use while baking and cooking because its silicone coating is heat resistant.
 That is why a parchment paper is excellent for lining baking sheets and cake pans.